WLYK: Ownership and management

 As of 28 October 2011, ownership of Border International Broadcasting was divided between four shareholders: U.S. citizens John Clancy and David Mance (34% each), Rogers Broadcasting (20%), and Craig Harris (12%).
 Harris also resides in the U.S. but currently lists his citizenship as Canadian.
-As an U.S.-licensed station, WLYK operates under the jurisdiction of the Federal Communications Commission (FCC) and not the CRTC, meaning that it is not officially subject to regulations such as Canadian content rules.
+As a U.S.-licensed station, WLYK operates under the jurisdiction of the Federal Communications Commission (FCC) and not the Canadian Radio-television and Telecommunications Commission (CRTC), meaning that it is not officially subject to regulations such as Canadian content rules.

 In 2004, 20% of Border International Broadcasting was acquired by a Kingston-based numbered company.
 The same company also secured a local marketing agreement to operate the station, which led to WLYK sharing operations with Kingston stations CIKR-FM and (later) CKXC-FM.
 In late November 2008, Rogers Broadcasting announced it would acquire the remainder of K-Rock 105.7 Inc., owners of CIKR and CKXC, of which it already owned 25%, pending CRTC approval; the transaction was completed the following May.
 Following the transaction, WLYK's website was not updated to follow the standard Rogers radio station template and referred to its operator as simply "The Radio Group"; however it did continue to feature the logos of CIKR and CKXC, and continued to list the same studio address as the Rogers stations.

 Rogers ultimately also acquired the Kingston company's interest in the station in February 2011.
 WLYK's website was subsequently updated to indicate Rogers Radio's management of the station.

 In December 2022, Jon Pole and Andrew Dickson—the co-founders of My Broadcasting Corporation—reached an agreement to acquire Border International Broadcasting for $325,000.
 While awaiting FCC approval for the purchase, Pole and Dickson's 1234567 Corporation replaced Rogers as WLYK's operator on February 28, 2023.